rezib/cloubed/doc/yaml.rst

 Storage pools
 -------------

-The ``storagepools`` section contains a list of storage pools or, in other words, a list of places where will be stored the storage volumes of the testbed.
+The optional ``storagepools`` section contains a list of storage pools or, in other words, a list of places where will be stored the storage volumes of the testbed.
 The parameters to define a storage pool are:

 * ``name``: a valid string unique across all storage pools
 * ``path``: path to an existing directory on the system.
 The path can be either